Oplax Hopf Algebras: The object X in Span

 \section{The object \texorpdfstring{$X^2$}{X} in \texorpdfstring{$\Span$}{Span}}

-In this section, we describe various algebraic properties of $X^2$ as an object in the monoidal 2-category $\Span$; these result will be necessary to capture the structure of Hopf and Frobenius $\Vv$-categories in \cref{sec:FrobeniusHopfVCatsSpanV,FrobeniusVcats}, where $X$ serves as their set of objects.
+In this section, we describe various algebraic properties of $X^2$ as an object in the symmetric monoidal bicategory $\Span$; these results will be necessary to capture the structure of Hopf and Frobenius $\Vv$-categories in \cref{sec:FrobeniusHopfVCatsSpanV,FrobeniusVcats}, where $X$ serves as their set of objects.
 Although the results of this section are valid for arbitrary groupoids as discussed in \cref{rem:groupoids}, we provide explicit proofs only for $X^2$.